Skip to content

 ls /mnt/machines/foo

-Your preferred SSH agent on macOS is automatically forwarded to Linux machines, so you can push to Git and connect to SSH servers without any additional setup.
+Your SSH agent is automatically forwarded to Linux machines, so you can push to Git and connect to SSH servers without any additional setup.

 OrbStack has a built-in SSH server that multiplexes access to all Linux machines, so there is no need to install an SSH server in each machine.